Welcome to Drive for Life Driver Training Ynys Môn

 If you fail to answer either or both correctly then the examiner will mark a maximum of 1 driving fault on your marking sheet (DL25).

-The questions you can be asked, and how you’ll be asked them will change from 4th December, 2017.
+The questions you can be asked, and how you’ll be asked them have changed from 4th December, 2017.

 So from 4th December 2017, the examiner will ask you:

 One ‘tell me’ question, where you explain how you’d carry out a safety task, at the start of your test, before you start driving

 One ‘show me’ question where you show how you’d carry out a safety task whilst driving.

 1. Tell me how you’d check that the brakes are working before starting a journey.

 (They are referring to the foot brake here!)